mlcommons/inference/compliance/nvidia/TEST04-A/README.md

  - This test is not applicable for Multi-Stream scenario if samples_per_query >= Performance Sample Count

 ## Pass Criteria
-Performance of TEST04-B should be slower than performance of TEST04-A. To account for noise, TEST04-A can be upto 5% slower than TEST04-B.
+Performance of TEST04-B should be slower than performance of TEST04-A. To account for noise, TEST04-A can be upto 20% slower than TEST04-B for SingleStream scenario with very short latencies (<200us) & upto 10% slower otherwise.

 ## Instructions